JosephParish/Coding-Projects/README.md

 Projects in Uni Yr 2:
 1. Relational Database on MySQL (Sem1, SQL, Relational Databases) - Created a queryable SQL database for a described database that I normalised.
 2. 2D Game in a team (Sem1, OOP, Teamwork, Java) - Working in a team of 8, Planning, Comunicating and meating deadlines whilst using github to collaborate.
 We did extremely well and got 80%+ on this coursework.

+3. CRUD web server and client (Sem2, Web, REST) - Made a Server for a client to Create, Retrieve, Update and Delete data (on mountains and their height, location, etc)
+4.

-3. Repository for Java DSA (Done In Private, DSA) - Create Data Structures and Algorithms from search to sort to graphs, all sorts of algorithms too.
+5. Repository for Java DSA (Done In Private, DSA) - Create Data Structures and Algorithms from search to sort to graphs, all sorts of algorithms too.
 I try to contribute to this every day to practice my ability and mindset.